iterative/dvc.org/content/blog/2021-09-14-september-21-dvc-heartbeat.md

 Sahu's 4 part series on the Fundamentals of MLOps [Source link](https://ljvmiranda921.github.io/notebook/2021/07/30/data-centric-ml/)_

-If you follow the steps through this series you will learn how to build and deploy an end-to-end ML project - all the steps leading to production!
+If you follow the steps through this series, you will learn how to build and deploy an end-to-end ML project - all the steps leading to production!

 ### Miguel Méndez' Tutorial on DVC + MMdetection